blindedResearch/chatsqc/README.md

 1. Clone the repository to your local machine.

-2. Download/Install Anaconda (if needed) and Create a standalone virtual environment (note Python users can also `venv` to create their virtual environment; we do not assume Python expertise so our instructions are somewhat detailed):
+2. Download/Install Anaconda (if needed) and create a standalone virtual environment (note Python users can also use `venv` to create their virtual environment; we do not assume Python expertise, so our instructions are somewhat detailed):
     - Download, install, and open Anaconda
     - Create a virtual environment by running this at the command line (opened from Anaconda): `conda create -n chatsqc python=3.10`.
 It will ask you to click, `y`; please type: `y` and click `Enter`.
     - `conda activate chatsqc`